folbert/fewbricks/docs/faq.md

 .com/resources/register-fields-via-php/#group-settings).
 It states that you must append field group keys with "group_" and keys for fields must start with "field_".
 Fewbricks takes care of that for you if you don't do it yourself.

-## Why isn't Fewbricks in the WoprdPress Plugin Directory?
+## Why isn't Fewbricks in the WordPress Plugin Directory?
 I submitted Fewbricks1 to WordPress in april 2016 but it was rejected.
 This is the main point copied from the rejection mail: